Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Experimental analysis

-The corresponding decision streams are shown in Figure~\ref{fig:psm_window_signals}.
-This figure plots the Energy $e_i$, the raw mismatch $\Delta_i$ (end-anchored), and the fused score $f_i=\max(\widetilde e_i,\widetilde d_i)$ for the same window.
+For the same window as Figure~\ref{fig:psm_window}, Figure~\ref{fig:psm_window_signals} shows the decision streams.
 Around the earlier, shorter regime, both $e_i$ and $\Delta_i$ exhibit a modest rise near its leading edge.
 Before the later, longer regime, a pronounced pre-onset spike appears in both $e_i$ and $\Delta_i$; with stride-1, end-anchored windows this produces a lead effect, i.e., peaks just before the shaded span.
-At the exact breakpoint of the longer regime, prior-alignment weights collapse, which mutes $e_i$ inside the shaded region; $\Delta_i$ spikes at the disruption and then decays as the window becomes dominated by the new regime.
-The fused score $f_i=\max(\widetilde e_i,\widetilde d_i)$ therefore fires strongly at the leading edges of both regimes and need not remain elevated throughout the interior.
+At the breakpoint of the longer regime, prior-alignment weights can collapse, which can mute $e_i$ inside the shaded region. $\Delta_i$ typically spikes at the disruption and then decays as the window becomes dominated by the new regime.
+The fused score $f_i$ therefore fires strongly at the leading edges of both regimes and need not remain elevated throughout the interior.

 Figure~\ref{fig:psm_window_analysis} shows channel contributions within this window.
 The left panel shows the average reconstruction error per channel, while the right panel displays the error variance per channel.
 Although individual channels may appear normal in isolation, their joint phase relationships break down around the annotated regimes, leading to systematic elevation in reconstruction error.
 This highlights that anomaly evidence is not confined to visibly deviating channels, but is distributed according to both magnitude and coordination across the multivariate series.